-In some cases, the company will have an IPO for the subsidiary first, selling a set percentage to the public, such as 10 percent or 20 percent of the shares, and then spin-off the remaining stock to its stockholders.
+In some cases, the company will have an IPO for the subsidiary first, selling a set percentage to the public, such as 10% or 20% of the shares, and then spin-off the remaining stock to its stockholders.
 When Philip Morris spun-off Kraft Foods a couple of decades ago, this was the route it chose to take.

 Why should you, as a stockholder, prefer the tax-free spin-off?
 Here are three reasons:

-- There are generally no tax consequences because you haven’t received anything new; you always owned 5 percent of the jewelry store chain, now it is just a separate company.
+- There are generally no tax consequences because you haven’t received anything new; you always owned 5% of the jewelry store chain, now it is just a separate company.

 - The jewelry store chain will be able to focus on what is best for it.
 Before, it probably couldn't convince the CEO of the utility company to let it borrow money and expand across the United States.
-Now, it only has to focus on what maximizing its own capital structure.
+Now, it only has to focus on maximizing its own capital structure.
 It can sell stock, issue bonds, borrow money from the bank, etc.